rj-vinodh/Hash-Button-for-IFTTT/README.md

 * Click on **Add extension**

 ## How it works ?
-The extension makes use of IFTTT maker channel
+The extension makes use of IFTTT Webhooks channel
 ## How to use ?
 [IFTTT Chrome Button](https://rj-vinodh.github.io/IFTTT-Chrome-Buttons/)